881 Athene

+According to Astrophysicist Rayme Traub at JHU APL NASA, Europa Clipper will make a pass by Athene in 2027 after passing Earth on its way to Jupiter.
+Europa Clipper will test its sensors on Athene in preparation for Europa in 2030.

 Orbit and classification

 Located in or near the orbital region of the Eunomia family, Athene is a non-family asteroid of the main belt's background population when applying the hierarchical clustering method to its proper orbital elements.
 It orbits the Sun in the central asteroid belt at a distance of 2.1–3.2 AU once every 4 years and 3 months (1,543 days; semi-major axis of 2.61 AU).
 Its orbit has an eccentricity of 0.21 and an inclination of 14° with respect to the ecliptic.
 The body's observation arc begins at Uccle Observatory on 8 August 1934, almost 17 years after its official discovery observation at Heidelberg on 22 July 1917.